quantum-kite/kite/docs/documentation/index.md

 This tutorial covers the basic aspects that are necessary to start using KITE.
-You will learn about the different steps in KITE's workflow and how to tweak the different parameters.
+You will learn about the different steps in KITE's workflow and how to adjust the different parameters.

 The tutorial is structured as follows: